 The children described in these files were either orphaned or were deported from Poland to the USSR.
 The files contain many lists pertaining to the 500 children at the orphanage, their place of origin, parents names, father's occupations, and then-current location of still-living parents.
 Lists also exist pertaining to the adults who visited the orphanage, the presumption being that they were relatives of one or more of the children, to the people whom the children visited when on holiday and to courses taken by the children.
 Finally, there are lists indicating where the children were sent in 1944-5, when the orphanage was disbanded.

-The original list in the file is dated September 1943, and lists the 500 students with vital statistics on each one, including:
+The original list in the file is dated September 1943, and lists the 500 students with vital statistics on each one, including the following.

 In a related (undated) list of adults who are leaving Oudtshoorn we find the mothers of two (and possibly three) of the students accompanying the students to the secondary schools in the capacity of teachers.